Coupled complex Monge-Amp\`ere equations on Fano horosymmetric manifolds: Introduction

 \subsection{Acknowledgements}

 It is a pleasure for the authors to thank the organizers of the Spring School \emph{Flows and Limits in Kähler Geometry} in Nantes, part of a thematic semester of the Centre Henri Lebesgue, where the joint work leading to this article was initiated.
 The first author is partially supported by the ANR Project FIBALGA ANR-18-CE40-0003-01.
+The second author was partially supported by the Olle Engkvist Foundation and the research council of Norway, grant number 240569.